What Can You Drink On a Carnivore Diet? (Full List)

 Social Aspect

-I believe coffee has a great social aspect in that it’s great to meet friends at coffee shops and also use it as a way to get inspired to write.
+I believe coffee has a tremendous social aspect in that it’s great to meet friends at coffee shops and use it to get inspired to write.
 There is nothing like a great conversation about the carnivore diet over a cup of coffee.

 Carnivore Coffee

 If you want to be a strict carnivore, then by all means, take coffee out of your equation.
-There are perhaps some health benefits you may be able to experience without the complication of coffee.
+There are perhaps some health benefits you can experience without the complication of coffee.

-When I worked with a functional medicine doctor, I took coffee out of my diet and benefited greatly with reduced anxiety, better sleep, and lower cortisol.
+When I worked with a functional medicine doctor, I took coffee out of my diet and benefited greatly from reduced anxiety, better sleep, and lower cortisol.

 Tea

-Tea is essentially in the same boat as coffee when it comes to the carnivore diet.
+Tea is essentially in the same boat as coffee regarding the carnivore diet.
 The purists will say to remove it, and others will say keep it if it’s what you really enjoy.

 There has been a tremendous amount of epidemiological studies showing populations that drink tea have higher lifespans.
 However, these studies can’t prove causation.

 Some researchers speculate that tea is potentially healthy due to polyphenols, amino acids, and caffeine.
-Others have said drinking tea can have potential benefits when it comes to heart health, weight loss, cancer prevention, and dental health.
+Others have said drinking tea can have potential benefits for heart health, weight loss, cancer prevention, and dental health.

 The negatives are also similar to coffee in that tea contains natural pesticides, man-made pesticides, potentially fluoride, unwanted alkaloids, and glyphosate.

-For my more comprehensive review of tea and its application within the carnivore diet, I would suggest checking out “Can You Drink Tea on the Carnivore Diet?”
+For a more comprehensive review of tea and its application within the carnivore diet, I suggest checking out “Can You Drink Tea on the Carnivore Diet?”

 Alcohol